-• Corporal punishment should be used only after other corrective measures have been used without principal, assistant principal or teacher must consider
+Corporal punishment should be used only after other corrective measures have been used without success

-- the seriousness of the offense,

-- the nature and severity of the punishment,

-- the student's attitude,

-- the student's past behavior,

-- the student's age and

-- the student's physical condition.

-- Corporal punishment must be reasonable and moderate.

-- Corporal punishment may not be administered maliciously or for the purpose of revenge.

-- The only corporal punishment permitted will be paddling on the buttocks.

-- The time from when the offense is committed to when the punishment is administered should not be so long as to cause undue anxiety in the student.

-- A teacher or principal must punish corporally in the presence of a second professional school
+- Corporal punishment may be used only when the student is informed beforehand of the specific misconducts that could result in corporal punishment. - The only exception is when a student's misconduct is so anti-social or disruptive that it shocks the conscience.
+Subject to this exception, corporal punishment should never be used as a first line of punishment. - Before administering corporal punishment, the principal, assistant principal or teacher must consider - the seriousness of the offense, - the nature and severity of the punishment, - the student's attitude, - the student's past behavior, - the student's age and - the student's physical condition. - Corporal punishment must be reasonable and moderate. - Corporal punishment may not be administered maliciously or for the purpose of revenge. - The only corporal punishment permitted will be paddling on the buttocks. - The time from when the offense is committed to when the punishment is administered should not be so long as to cause undue anxiety in the student. - A teacher or principal must punish corporally in the presence of a second professional school employee.